mindplay-dk/implant/README.md

 assets, but for anything you can imagine as an asset, such as inline scripts, web-fonts menus, images, locations in a layout, whatever.

+Package granularity is also your choice - for example, you could choose to package related scripts with required CSS files as a combined asset package, or you could choose to package them individually, say, if the dependency order of scripts and CSS files differ.

 It also does not output HTML tags or render anything, as this is actually the easy part, as you will see in the examples below.